triposat/Marvin-Assistant/README.md

 ## What can Assistant do?<a name="do"></a>
 - ### Wish you: <a name="wish"></a>
-  - What can Assistant do?
-It can greet you based on the time using a special module called **"datetime".**
+  - It can greet you based on the time using a special module called **"datetime".**

 Here's how it works: